briocodes/briocodes/README.md

 * Constantly learning to become a better version of myself.
 * Fun fact: In love with Piano and Guitar.

-You can find me on [Twitter](https://twitter.com/briocodes) where I tweet about stuffs I find interesting.
+You can find me on **Twitter**, where I tweet about stuffs I find interesting.
 <!--
 **briocodes/briocodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: